Quarten: Transport

+There is a cablecar from Unterterzen railway station to Tannenbodenalp (Flumserberg), via Oberterzen.

+Landing stages in Murg, Unterterzen, Mols and Quinten are served by boat cruises of Schiffsbetrieb Walensee.
+A ferry service is running between Murg and Quinten.

 Economy

 As of In 2007 2007, Quarten had an unemployment rate of 1.21%.
 As of 2005, there were 152 people employed in the primary economic sector and about 60 businesses involved in this sector.
 225 people are employed in the secondary sector and there are 39 businesses in this sector.
 477 people are employed in the tertiary sector, with 84 businesses in this sector.

 As of October 2009 the average unemployment rate was 2.8%.
 There were 192 businesses in the municipality of which 39 were involved in the secondary sector of the economy while 97 were involved in the third.

 As of 2000 there were 640 residents who worked in the municipality, while 737 residents worked outside Quarten and 210 people commuted into the municipality for work.

-At Loechezen in Unterterzen, there used to be a limestone quarry.
-Its funicular, Standseilbahn Lochezen, still exists.

 Religion

 From the 2000 census, 1,834 or 66.7% are Roman Catholic, while 360 or 13.1% belonged to the Swiss Reformed Church.
 Of the rest of the population, there are 2 individuals (or about 0.07% of the population) who belong to the Christian Catholic faith, there are 90 individuals (or about 3.27% of the population) who belong to the Orthodox Church, and there are 5 individuals (or about 0.18% of the population) who belong to another Christian church.
 There are 238 (or about 8.66% of the population) who are Islamic.
 There are 1 individuals (or about 0.04% of the population) who belong to another church (not listed on the census), 122 (or about 4.44% of the population) belong to no church, are agnostic or atheist, and 97 individuals (or about 3.53% of the population) did not answer the question.